 - Have you considered the ethical issues arising from your proposed research?

 - If so, how do you propose to address them?

-Your proposal is important as it helps you to clarify your ideas, helps us to assess the viability of your proposed research and our ability to supervise your work.
+Any proposal you produce will be important as it helps you to clarify your ideas, helps us to assess the viability of your proposed research and our ability to supervise your work.

 - Your reasons for choosing your topic of research

 - The aspects of your topic of research that interest you most